 FC: I would say self-awareness.
 ‘Attention to detail’ is one common trait apparent in well-dressed men.
-I have seen numerous customers transform from treating their suit as a uniform they wear to work to something representing their personality.
+I have seen numerous customers transform from treating their suit like a uniform they wear to work to something representing their personality.
 It’s this meticulous care about their outlook that gives them the charm and that will cause attention from their peers.

 VM: To match your face with those sharp suits, tell us about your grooming routine.

 FC: This is my weakness and that’s why I am so glad I found Vitruvian Man.
 Although I run a business in menswear and advise men all the time about the content in their wardrobes, I have become a bit of an idiot when it comes to grooming.
 This is in part due to my laziness when it comes to skincare (an area which requires more attention), and the lack of patience to understand all the different products.
 Like my clients with their wardrobe, I need expert advice on how best to take care of my skin.
 Like a versatile wardrobe, I also look for grooming products that are simple and yet effective.
 Right now, I only use products that my wife gets me.